vibeus/vibe-website/content/blog/heres-how-to-manage-a-meeting-when-some-people-prefer-pictures-to-text/index.md

 date: 2020-03-14
 tags: ["remote work", "presenting", "powerpoint"]
 draft: false
-description: Adding a visual presentation style makes meetings more engaging.
+description: Adding visuals to your presentation can make every meeting more interesting.
+We'll show you the right way to use more images in presentations.
 isfeatured: false
 ---